2016–17 Nashville Predators season: Western Conference Final: Anaheim

-Stanley Cup Final: Pittsburgh
+Stanley Cup Finals: Pittsburgh

-Game 1 of the 2017 Stanley Cup Final opened on May 29 with a goal by P. K. Subban, which was overturned after the Pittsburgh Penguins challenged that Forsberg was offside.
+Game 1 of the 2017 Stanley Cup Finals opened on May 29 with a goal by P. K. Subban, which was overturned after the Pittsburgh Penguins challenged that Forsberg was offside.
 Two minutes later in the first period, the Penguins took control of the game with a three-goal swing and went into the first intermission with a 3–0 lead.
 Over the course of the next 37 minutes, the Nashville Predators erased the deficit with a three-goal rally and held the Penguins to zero shots on goal through the second period and part of the third period.
-The feat marked the first time a team was held to no shots in a period during a Stanley Cup Final since the NHL started tracking the statistic in 1957–58.
+The feat marked the first time a team was held to no shots in a period during a Stanley Cup Finals since the NHL started tracking the statistic in 1957–58.
 Jake Guentzel ended the Penguins' shot on goal drought with the game–winning goal with three minutes and 17 seconds remaining in the game, and a subsequent empty netter with 62 seconds remaining by Nick Bonino, to take Game 1 at 5–3.

 The Predators struck first in Game 2 on May 31 with a goal by Pontus Aberg, but Guentzel evened the score with three-and-a-half minutes left in the first period.
 The Predators controlled the puck for most of the game, shooting a combined 32 shots on goal (18 in the first and 14 in the second) to the Penguins' 19 (12 in the first and seven in the second), but did not convert more than one into a goal.
 The Penguins opened a three-goal barrage ten seconds into the third period, then scored two goals in the span of 15 seconds, the latter of which resulted in Saros playing the rest of the game in place of Rinne, to give the Penguins Game 2 at 4–1.